 Master of Arts (MA)

-- MUS 8xxx, courses in music theory and/or analysis: 18 credits
+- 18 music theory credits

-- MUS 8xxx, course(s) in musicology/ethnomusicology: 3 credits
+- 3 musicology/ethnomusicology credits

-5. Final oral examination
+- Final oral examination